-- Each Faculty/School must have guidelines for determining penalties for late submission of assessment tasks.
+- Each School must have guidelines for determining penalties for late submission of assessment tasks.
 The penalty guidelines may be different for the thesis than for other tasks.
 Details of these penalties must be provided to students as part of the Honours Program Handbook.

 - The Honours Program Coordinator is responsible for compiling and formally recording grades for all assessment tasks.
 This responsibility can be delegated to a course coordinator for individual course elements.

 - Assessment tasks must be subject to regular review/moderation to ensure consistency of assessment between assessors, across years and between different tasks.

 - The Literature Review can be valued at no more than 12.5% of the total program grade as an assessment piece outside of the examined thesis.